Flying During Pregnancy

 • Wear compression/support tights to prevent your legs from feeling heavy and to decrease the risk of Deep Vein Thrombosis.

-Flying With a Cast
+Flying with a cast

 You may fly with us if you have an arm or leg plaster cast.
 We will require that your doctor complete an SAF/MEDIF form (fit to fly/medical clearance form) in the following cases: